-- A. the conversion of shares of Series A nonvoting stock into shares of common stock in connection with this offering, - B. the exercise or other disposition of Company stock appreciation rights outstanding, - C. transfers of shares of common stock as a bona fide gift or gifts, - D. distributions of shares of common stock to members or stockholders of the lock-up party, - E. the exercise of stock options or warrants or securities convertible into or exchangeable for common stock outstanding on the date of this prospectus (provided that the common stock issued upon such exercise is subject to the lock-up restrictions, and provided further that no public filing, report or announcement is voluntarily made, and if the lock-up party is required to make any public filing, report or announcement under Section 16 of the Exchange Act, such public filing, report or announcement shall clearly indicate in the footnotes thereto that the filing relates to the circumstances described in this clause, that no common stock was sold by the reporting person and that common stock so received is subject to the lock-up restrictions), - F. dispositions to the Company in connection with the exchange or surrender of shares of common stock in satisfaction or payment of the exercise price of stock options, or to satisfy any tax withholding obligations of the lock-up party in respect of options, stock appreciation rights or other share-based awards (provided that no filing under Section 16(a) of the Exchange Act or other public filing, report or announcement shall be required or voluntarily made during the period beginning on the date of such lock-up agreement and continuing to and including the date that is 30 days after the date of this prospectus (the "30-Day Period"), and after the 30-Day Period no public filing, report or announcement is voluntarily made, and if the lock-up party is required to make any public filing, report or announcement under Section 16 of the Exchange Act, such public filing, report or announcement shall clearly indicate in the footnotes thereto that the filing relates to the circumstances described in this clause), - G. the establishment of a written trading plan pursuant to Rule 10b5-1 under the Exchange Act, for the transfer of shares of common stock, provided that such plan does not provide for the sale or transfer of shares of common stock during the lock-up period, - H. if the lock-up party is an individual, transfers pursuant to the rules of intestate succession or by will upon the death of such lock-up party, - I. if the lock-up party is an individual, transfers to any immediate family member or any trust, family limited liability company or like entity for the direct or indirect benefit of the lock-up party or such lock-up party's family, provided that any such transfer shall not involve a disposition for value, - J. transfers of shares of common stock acquired in the open market after the closing of this offering, and - K. any transfer pursuant to a bona fide third party tender offer made to all holders of the common stock, merger, consolidation or other similar transaction involving a change of control of the Company, including voting in favor of any such transaction or taking any other action in connection with such transaction (provided that in the event that such tender offer, merger, consolidation or other such transaction is not completed, the lock-up party shall remain subject to the lock-up restrictions);
+- A. the conversion of shares of Series A nonvoting stock into shares of common stock in connection with this offering, - B. the exercise or other disposition of Company stock appreciation rights outstanding, - C. transfers of shares of common stock as a bona fide gift or gifts, - D. distributions of shares of common stock to members or stockholders of the lock-up party, - E. the establishment of a written trading plan pursuant to Rule 10b5-1 under the Exchange Act, for the transfer of shares of common stock, provided that such plan does not provide for the sale or transfer of shares of common stock during the lock-up period, - F. if the lock-up party is an individual, transfers pursuant to the rules of intestate succession or by will upon the death of such lock-up party, - G. if the lock-up party is an individual, transfers to any immediate family member or any trust, family limited liability company or like entity for the direct or indirect benefit of the lock-up party or such lock-up party's family, provided that any such transfer shall not involve a disposition for value, - H. transfers of shares of common stock acquired in the open market after the closing of this offering, and - I. any transfer pursuant to a bona fide third party tender offer made to all holders of the common stock, merger, consolidation or other similar transaction involving a change of control of the Company, including voting in favor of any such transaction or taking any other action in connection with such transaction (provided that in the event that such tender offer, merger, consolidation or other such transaction is not completed, the lock-up party shall remain subject to the lock-up restrictions);

-provided that in the case of any transfer or distribution pursuant to clause (C), (D), (H) or (I) each donee, distributee or transferee shall be subject to the lock-up restrictions; and provided, further, that in the case of any transfer or distribution pursuant to clause (C), (D), (G), (H), (I) or (J), no filing by any party (donor, donee, transferor or transferee) under the Exchange Act or other public announcement reporting a reduction in the beneficial ownership of common stock held by the lock-up party shall be required or shall be made voluntarily in connection with such transfer or distribution (other than a filing on a Form 5 made after the expiration of the Restricted Period referred to above).
+provided that in the case of any transfer or distribution pursuant to clause (C), (D), (F) or (G) each donee, distributee or transferee shall be subject to the lock-up restrictions; and provided, further, that in the case of any transfer or distribution pursuant to clause (C), (D), (E), (F), (G) or (H), no filing by any party (donor, donee, transferor or transferee) under the Exchange Act or other public announcement reporting a reduction in the beneficial ownership of common stock held by the lock-up party shall be required or shall be made voluntarily in connection with such transfer or distribution (other than a filing on a Form 5 made after the expiration of the Restricted Period referred to above).
 The lock-up party further agrees that the foregoing provisions shall be equally applicable to any shares acquired under the directed share program.